 DeKarman fellowships are open to students in any discipline, including international students, who are currently enrolled

 in a university or college located within the United States and will complete their undergraduate or doctoral program requirements in the next academic year

 Postdoctoral and masters degree students are not eligible for consideration.
 Special consideration will be given to applicants in the Humanities.

 This is a highly competitive award.
 Strong applicants will have outstanding letters of recommendation, a strong academic achievement, and a compelling record of original research, scholarship, and/or publications.

-Visit the Josephine de Karman Fellowship site.
+For more information, visit the Josephine de Karman Fellowship website

-Fields of Study: Any, with preference given to humanities
+Fields of Study: